madhurm16/lisa/_diagram/README.md

-# Diagram
+# Diagram of the model

-This repository contaisn the diagrams of the model for slides.
+This repository contains the diagrams of the model for slides.

 ---